-We intend to may develop our product candidates both as monotherapy and or potentially as combination therapy, a common form of cancer treatment, with one or more currently approved cancer therapies.
+We may develop our product candidates as monotherapy or potentially as combination therapy a common form of cancer treatment, with one or more currently approved cancer therapies.
 Even if any product candidate we develop were to receive marketing approval or be commercialized for use in combination with other existing therapies, we would continue to be subject to the risks that the FDA or similar regulatory authorities outside of the United States could revoke approval of the combination therapy used with our product candidate or that safety, efficacy, manufacturing or supply issues could arise with these existing therapies.
 This could result in our own products being removed from the market or being less successful commercially.